elinor-oren/CASA0022-Scents-of-Connection/README.md

 ## Research Objectives
-- Develop a device capable of inducing and measuring meditative states through EEG and olfactory stimuli.
+Objective 1: Develop and evaluate a meditation device that utilizes spontaneous breathing to induce a meditative state.
-- Investigate the impact of shared sensory experiences on interpersonal neural synchronization (INS).
+Objective 2: Compare the effectiveness of solitary versus joint meditation practices and assess the influence of olfactory stimuli on these practices.
-- Assess user satisfaction and emotional engagement with the device.
+Objective 3: Explore how olfactory stimuli can enhance emotional reflection and interpersonal connection during meditation.

 ## Components required: